Top five dog injuries that could cost more than you expect

 Owning a dog can be expensive, especially if your four legged companion comes down with an illness or gets injured.

-For peace of mind – and to protect your savings account – it’s a good idea to invest in a comprehensive dog insurance plan.
+For peace of mind – and to potentially protect your savings account – it may be a good idea to consider a comprehensive pet insurance plan.

-Dog insurance is the easiest way to help your pet lead a long, healthy life and to avoid getting tripped up by large, unexpected veterinary bills.
+Pet insurance is an easy way to help your pet lead a long, healthy life without you getting tripped up by large, unexpected veterinary bills.

-To give you an idea of some of the possible injuries that can leave a hole in your wallet, here is a list of the top ten dog injuries that could cost big money.
+To give you an idea of some of the possible injuries that can leave a hole in your wallet, here is a list of some of the dog injuries that could cost big money.

 In humans, bloat can be relieved with a hot cup of peppermint tea or maybe a lie down, but in dogs bloating of the abdomen is a serious condition.

-It usually occurs when the stomach twists and turns in on itself, and is so serious that it can even lead to death, so you can imagine treatment can rack up more than a few thousand dollars in bills.
+It usually occurs when the stomach twists and turns in on itself, and is so serious that it can even lead to death, so you can imagine treatment can rack up in cost.

 Stomach and intestinal problems